run-ai/docs/docs/admin/workloads/policies.md

      if the map as a whole is required
 ```

 Note that each kind of policy has slightly different set of parameters.
-For example, an InteractivePolicy should
-have a `jupyter` parameter, not available under TrainingPolicy.
-Always use the relevant policy kind in your explain
+For example, an `InteractivePolicy` has a `jupyter` parameter that is not available under `TrainingPolicy`.
-queries to get the correct set of parameters for the policy you're creating.

 ### Using Secrets for Environment Variables